-If you are detained, you must still respect any deadlines for the refugee claim process.
-This includes submitting the BOC Form.
-If you are given a BOC Form at your eligibility interview, you will have 45 days from that date to submit the completed form to the IRB-RPD.
+You must still meet any deadlines for the refugee claim process.
+This includes the BOC Form.
+If you get a BOC Form at your eligibility interview, you have 45 days from that date to send it to the IRB-RPD.

-It is important to ask your legal representative if they can assist you with your BOC Form.
-If you do not have a legal representative, you can ask CBSA to submit the form to the IRB-RPD.
+It is important to ask your legal representative if they can help you with your BOC Form.
+If you do not have a legal representative, ask CBSA to send your form to the IRB-RPD.

-You, or your legal representative if you have one, can ask for an extension of the BOC form deadline.
+You, or your legal representative if you have one, can ask for more time to do your BOC form.

-If you submit the BOC form after the deadline, the IRB will hold a special hearing to determine if your claim is abandoned or if a late BOC Form will be accepted.
-CBSA must present you to the IRB-RPD for this procedure if you are detained.
+If you send in the BOC form after the deadline, the IRB will hold a special hearing to decide if they will accept it.
+They may say you have abandoned your claim.
+CBSA must take you to this hearing if you are detained.

-If you have a legal representative for your detention review hearings, the same person will not automatically represent you for your refugee claim.
+If you have a legal representative for your detention review hearings, the same person might not also represent you for your refugee claim.

-When you are released from detention, you must provide your new address to the IRB-RPD in order to receive notices of any further information required for the claim or of a hearing date.
+When you are released, you must give your address to the IRB-RPD.
+You will need to know if they want more information for your claim or give you a hearing date.